kitlang/kitlang.github.io/examples.md

 }
 ~~~

-`Iterable` allows a type to be iterated over using a `for` loop, by specifying how the value returns a boxed `Iterator` value.
-Each type may only implement `Iterable` once, and the resulting iterator may generate any one type of value:
+`Iterable` allows a type to be iterated over using a `for` loop, by specifying how to get a boxed `Iterator` value for values of the given type.
+Because `Iterable` has no generic type parameters, only associated type parameters, each type may only implement `Iterable` once.
+The resulting iterator generates values of some type, which is a function of the collection type:

 ~~~kit
 implement Iterable(Int) for MyList[Int] {